 The collaborative divorce process is one of several alternative dispute resolution methods that has become very popular in recent years.
-For couples who wish to avoid a litigated divorce but who prefer the support of their attorneys during the process, the collaborative divorce is the best way to go.
+For couples who wish to avoid a litigated divorce but who prefer the support of their during the process, the collaborative divorce is the best way to go.

-In the collaborative divorce process, attorneys trained in collaborative law are present on both sides as part of an interdisciplinary team that is focused on the needs of their clients.
-While factoring in the priorities of their clients, the main objective of the attorneys is to negotiate a divorce settlement that will have a positive outcome for both sides.
+In the collaborative divorce process, trained in collaborative law are present on both sides as part of an interdisciplinary team that is focused on the needs of their clients.
+While factoring in the priorities of their clients, the main objective of the is to negotiate a divorce settlement that will have a positive outcome for both sides.

-At the outset, the attorneys sign a contract that states that they will not litigate the outcome of the proceeding.
+At the outset, the sign a contract that states that they will not litigate the outcome of the proceeding.
 If the parties cannot come to a settlement agreement and decide to go to court, both lawyers agree to withdraw from the case.

 The team often includes a mental health professional who is there to monitor the emotional needs of both parties and offer support as they process very strong feelings, which may include mitigating the effects of emotional triggers that could potentially derail the negotiations.
 There may be other experts present, such as child custody specialists or accountants.